 In simple terms, yes – you can eat sturgeon.
-Bear in mind though, this is a very simple answer to a more complex question as, while sturgeon is safe to eat, there may be legal restrictions on whether you are allowed to eat it or not.
+Bear in mind though, that this is a very simple answer to a more complex question: while sturgeon is safe to eat, there may be legal restrictions on whether you are allowed to eat it or not.

 There are also your own personal conservation and sustainability responsibilities to consider as well as the legal ramifications.

 In this article, we look at some key points surrounding the question of whether you can eat sturgeon or not.

 Quick Facts: Yes, you can eat sturgeon.
 In fact, it is a much-prized and high-quality fish among anglers and is noted for its firm and flavorful flesh.
 It can be enjoyed grilled, fried, poached, roasted, and even raw.
 The smooth, rich taste of sturgeon partners well with a range of sauces and spices.
 Keep in mind though that sturgeon populations are threatened in some areas and taking sturgeon in some regions is prohibited under fishing regulations.

 All About Sturgeon

 There are 27 different species of sturgeon.
 Of all of these, only 4 are not considered endangered.

 Overfishing and damage to their natural habitat have caused large declines in sturgeon populations.

 Another issue facing sturgeons is their late sexual maturity.
 Females take up to 26 years before reproducing which puts a big strain on population numbers.

 It is sad to think that fossils have been found showing that sturgeons have existed on Earth for at least 200 million years and now they are in real danger of being driven to extinction.